-Always look at the date when you read a hardware article.
+Always look at the date when you read an article.
 Some of the content in this article is most likely out of date, as it was written on November 1, 2002.
 For newer information, see our more recent articles.

 Earlier this year when the KT333 boards first appeared, I was quite impressed with the long list of features that were previously not commonly seen.
 Onboard USB2.0, firewire and RAID were very attractive features, and have proven to be very popular.
 Without question, the Asus A7V333 has been the hottest seller of the year for us.
 Asus has taken this cue, and has gone even farther with their new boards.
 Each of the boards in this review feature not only the same USB2.0, firewire and RAID, but they also offer onboard LAN, support for serialATA hard drives (which won’t even be available until early next year!) and an 8X AGP interface.